Timothy Ives

-Timothy H. Ives is an American archeologist and a leading contributor to the contemporary debate over the origins of the stone heaps commonly found in New England's forested hills.
+Timothy H. Ives is an American archeologist and a leading contributor to the contemporary debate over the origins of the stone heaps found in New England's forested hills.

 Early life and education

 Ives was born in 1973.
 He received his bachelor's degree in anthropology from the University of Connecticut in 1996, his master's degree in anthropology from the College of William & Mary in 2001, and his doctoral degree in anthropology from the University of Connecticut in 2010.

 Career

 Ives has pursued interests in New England's archaeology, history, and culture.
 He previously worked for cultural resource management companies, as a consultant for the Mashantucket Pequot Museum and Research Center, as an adjunct professor for the University of Connecticut's Anthropology Department, and as Principal Archaeologist for the Rhode Island Historical Preservation and Heritage Commission.
 He has published peer-reviewed research on several topics, including coastal archaeological survey, lithic analysis, site formation processes, and colonial-era ethnohistory.